Fast and Accurate Graph Learning for Huge Data via Minipatch Ensembles: Minipatch Graph Learning

-Further, Theorem~\ref{MPGtheorem} suggests that the sample complexity required for our MPGraph estimator is $n = \mathcal O(s \log m)$ for each minipatch.
-We expect that the overall sample complexity is of the same order as neighborhood selection and verify this empirically in Figure\ref{fig:sample_complexity}A. Overall, this theoretical result provides the reassurance that one can correctly estimate the graph structure with high probability using ensembles of minipatches.
+Finally, Theorem~\ref{MPGtheorem} suggests that the sample complexity required for our MPGraph estimator is $n = \mathcal O(s \log m)$ for each minipatch.
+We expect that the overall sample complexity is of the same order as neighborhood selection and verify this empirically in Figure~\ref{fig:sample_complexity}A.

+Overall, our theoretical result provides the reassurance that one can correctly estimate the graph structure with high probability using ensembles of minipatches.
+One can also argue that our assumptions are significantly weaker than those required by the graphical Lasso for graph selection consistency.
+Hence, we expect that our approach will not only perform well computationally, but also offer major statistical advantages as well.
+We seek to empirically validate our theory and investigate this claim in the next section.